 In memory of her father, Goldsmith established The Abraham D. Goldsmith SIG Scholarship at the City College of New York in 2010.
 The scholarship is awarded to outstanding students whose parents came to America seeking a better life for their children.
 In 2011, Goldsmith established The Abraham D.Goldsmith SIG Endowed Scholarship at The City College of New York.

-As of 2022, 42 SIG Scholarships have been awarded.
+As of 2025, 57 SIG Scholarships have been awarded.

-In 2011, Goldsmith established The 57 Cent Fund at Temple University.
-The fund is named in memory of Hattie May Wiatt, who died in 1886 at 5 years of age and left Dr. Russell Conwell 57 cents, the seed money used to establish Temple University.
 In 2018, Goldsmith established The Delancey Street Fund at The City College of New York.
 The fund is named after the street of the same name in New York City that gave immigrants to America a chance for a better life.
 The Delancey Street Fund like The 57 Cent Fund provides assistance to students without financial resources who are facing catastrophic life events.

 Preserving Our National Heritage

-Goldsmith’s affiliation with The National Portrait Gallery in Washington D.C. began in 2012 when she adopted the portrait of Lucretia Mott on display at The Gallery.
+Goldsmith’s affiliation with The National Portrait Gallery in Washington D.C. began in 2012 when she adopted the portrait of Lucretia Mott on display at the Gallery.
 Lucretia Mott, abolitionist, suffragette and founder of Swarthmore College, established the Village of La Mott in Montgomery County PA where Mott donated the land and built homes for slaves escaping from the South through the Underground Railroad.
 La Mott is located in the former 154th Legislative District, where in her youth, Goldsmith was a candidate for the State Legislature.

 In 2014, Goldsmith adopted the Rembrandt Peale portrait of George Washington, the first President of the United States, patriot and philanthropist.